Citrix SD-WAN appliances identify and classify applications using three techniques:

-Classification of ICA traffic delivered over SSL/TLS or DTLS is not supported in SD-WAN Standard Edition but is supported in SD-WAN Premium Edition and SD-WAN WANOP Edition.
-HDX priority tag based QoS is supported in SD-WAN Premium Edition.
+Classification of single-port ICA traffic delivered over SSL/TLS or DTLS into separate classes based on the HDX priority tag (that is, the individual ICA streams) is not supported in SD-WAN Standard Edition but is supported in SD-WAN Premium Edition and SD-WAN WANOP Edition.

-Classification of network traffic is done during initial connections or flow establishment; therefore, pre-existing connections will not be classified as ICA.
+Classification of network traffic is done during initial connections or flow establishment.
+Therefore, pre-existing connections is not classified as ICA.
 Classification of connections will also be lost when the connection table is cleared manually.

 Framehawk traffic and Audio-over-UDP/RTP are not classified as HDX applications.
-They are reported as either “UDP” or “Unknown Protocol.”
+These legacy virtual channels are reported as either “UDP” or “Unknown Protocol.”

-Since release 10 version 1, the SD-WAN appliance can differentiate each ICA data stream in multi-stream ICA even in a single-port configuration.
+Since release 10 version 1, SD-WAN Standard Edition can differentiate each ICA data stream in multi-stream ICA even in a single-port configuration.
 Each ICA stream is classified as a separate application with its own default QoS class for prioritization.

-For Multi-Stream ICA functionality to work properly, you need to have:
+For single-port Multi-Stream ICA functionality to work properly, you need to have:

 There are five default application rules for ICA applications one each for the following priority tags:

 - ICA Interactive (ica_priority_1)

 For more information, see Rules by Application Name

 If you are running a combination of software that does not support Multi-Stream ICA over a single port, then to perform QoS you must configure multiple ports, one for each ICA stream.